murali248641/interview-ready-repo/c++/README.txt

     its same us class name. it called whenever object is created. purpose of this initializing the members of the object.

+5. What is a destructor?
+When is it called?

+    destructor is a special member function of a class. it is called whenever object freed or going out of scope.
+    Generally its used for free resource of class.

 5.  override, final, virtual function, virtual destructor?